12th (Duke of Lancaster's Own Yeomanry) Battalion, Manchester Regiment: Arras

 The battalion went by train to Sus-Saint-Léger for rest and reorganisation.
 Major E.G.S Truell arrived to take command and was promoted to lieutenant-colonel.
 On 3 May the division moved into XVII Corps reserve, with 52nd Bde as divisional reserve.
 12th Manchesters provided digging parties, then moved into the front line on 9 May.
 It was in support when the rest of 52nd Bde made an unsuccessful attack on 12 May, then held the front line for a few days.
-It had just been relieved in 16 May when the Germans put in a major attack from the chemical works at Rœux and it was called forward again.
+It had just been relieved on 16 May when the Germans put in a major attack from the chemical works at Rœux and it was called forward again.
 However, the attack was beaten off, and the battalion was not needed.

 The Arras offensive was now effectively over.
 The battalion settled into the routine of trench-holding, patrolling, and providing working parties for the Royal Engineers (RE).
 There was a steady trickle of casualties from shellfire: on 26 June Maj A.J.
 Moorhouse, temporarily commanding the battalion again, was wounded and replaced by Maj G.L.
 Torrens of 10th Lancashire Fusiliers until Lt-Col Truell returned.
 Later Lt-Col T.W.
 Bullock took command.
 After several practices behind the lines, 12th Manchesters put in a large raid on 8 September against two opposing German trenches south of Gavrelle.
 Each company contributed 2 officers and 50 ORs.
 The divisional artillery provided a Box barrage and in conjunction with 93rd Field Company, RE, the raiders destroyed dugouts, machine guns and trench mortars.
 Although the raid was only partially successful (one trench could not be entered), it secured some prisoners as well.
 On 22 September the battalion marched to XVII Corps' rest camp at Hauteville.